Sparse Blossom: correcting a million errors per core second with minimum-weight matching: Preliminaries

 We can obtain a ``combinatorial'' proof of optimality for any linear program using the \textit{complementary slackness} conditions.
 Each constraint in the primal problem is associated with a variable of the dual problem (and vice versa).
 Let us associate the $i$th primal constraint with the $i$th dual variable (and vice versa).
 The complementary slackness conditions state that, if and only if we have a pair of optimal solutions, then if the $i$th dual variable is greater than zero then the $i$th primal constraint is satisfied with equality.
 Similarly, if the $i$th primal variable is greater than zero then the $i$th dual constraint is satisfied with equality.
 More concretely, for the specific primal-dual pair of linear programs we are considering, the complementary slackness conditions are:

 These conditions are used as a stopping rule in the blossom algorithm (with \eq{comp_slack_1} satisfied throughout) and provide a proof of optimality.

 While it is convenient to use the strong duality theorem, since it applies to \textit{any} linear program, its correctness is not immediately intuitive and its proof is quite involved (see \cite{matouvsek2007understanding,korte2011combinatorial}).
-Fortunately, we can obtain a simple proof of optimality of the minimum-weight perfect matching problem directly, without the need for duality theory~\cite{galil1986efficient}.
+Fortunately, we can obtain a simple proof of optimality of the minimum-weight perfect matching problem directly, without the need for the strong duality theorem~\cite{galil1986efficient}.
 First, we note that for any feasible dual solution, we have that \textit{any} perfect matching $N$ satisfies

-where here the equality is from the definition of $slack(e)$ and the inequality uses \eq{non_negative_slacks} and \eq{non_negative_dual_variable} and the fact that $N$ is a perfect matching.
+where here the equality is from the definition of $slack(e)$ and the inequality uses \eq{non_negative_slacks} and \eq{non_negative_dual_variable} (i.e.~the fact that the dual solution is feasible) and the fact that $N$ is a perfect matching.
 However, if we have a perfect matching $M$ which additionally satisfies \eq{comp_slack_1} and \eq{comp_slack_2} we instead have

 and thus the perfect matching $M$ has minimal weight.

 So far in this section, we have only considered the case that each edge is a \textit{pair} of nodes (a set of cardinality two).
 Let us now consider the more general case (required for decoding) where we can also have half-edges.
 More specifically, we now have the edge set $E=E_1\cup E_2$ where each $(u,v)\in E_2$ is a regular edge and each $(u,)\in E_1$ is a half-edge (a node set of cardinality one).
 We note that a perfect matching is now defined as a subset of this more general edge set, but its definition is otherwise unchanged (a perfect matching is an edge set $M\subseteq E\coloneqq E_1\cup E_2$ such that each node is incident to exactly one edge in $M$).
 We extend our definition of $\delta(S)$ to be